awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-getting-started.md

 ## Before you begin<a name="getting-started-prerequisites"></a>
 + Complete the steps in [Prepare your VPC and EC2 instances](elb-backend-instances.md#set-up-ec2)\.
 + Launch the EC2 instances that you plan to register with your load balancer\.
 Ensure that the security groups for these instances allow HTTP access on port 80\.
-+ Install a web server, such as Apache or Internet Information Services \(IIS\), on each instance, enter its DNS name into the address field of an Internet\-connected web browser, and verify that the browser displays the default page of the server\.
++ Install a web server, such as Apache or Internet Information Services \(IIS\), on each instance, enter its DNS name into the address field of an internet\-connected web browser, and verify that the browser displays the default page of the server\.

 ## Step 1: Select a load balancer type<a name="select-load-balancer-type"></a>